berops/claudie/docs/docs-overview/docs-overview.md

 This section describes how to further configure the default claudie deployment.
 It is highly recommended that you read this section.

+## Prometheus Monitoring

+In this section we walk you through the setup of Claudie's Prometheus metrics to gain visibility into various metrics that are exposed by Claudie.

 ## Updating Claudie

 This section describes how to execute updates, such as OS or kubernetes version, in Claudie.

+# Command Cheat Sheet

+The "Command Cheat Sheet" section contains a useful `kubectl` commands to interact with Claudie.